autowarefoundation/autoware.universe/planning/obstacle_velocity_limiter/README.md

 The motion of the ego vehicle is simulated at each trajectory point using the `heading`, `velocity`, and `steering` defined at the point.
 Footprints are then constructed from these simulations and checked for collision.
 If a collision is found, the distance from the trajectory point is used to calculate the adjusted velocity that would produce a collision-free footprint.
-Parameter `simulation.distance_method` allow to switch between an exact distance calculation and a less expensive approximation using a simple euclidian distance.
+Parameter `simulation.distance_method` allow to switch between an exact distance calculation and a less expensive approximation using a simple euclidean distance.

 Two models can be selected with parameter `simulation.model` for simulating the motion of the vehicle: a simple particle model and a more complicated bicycle model.